 Project Narrative update Next intended reporting to RPC Responsiveness to 'National Direction' (i.e. legislation incl NPSs, national Regulations, national standards, etc).
 RMA Amendments - Minister has announced an intention to amend the RMA in two phases.
-Te first phase will focus on rolling-back some of the amendments passed in 2017.
+The first phase will focus on rolling-back some of the amendments passed in 2017.
 A Bill is being drafted, but yet to be referred to a Select Committee and opened for public submissions.
 The second phase is not so well developed, but it will address some broader issues about the overall resource management system.
-Details and scope of the Phase 2 reforms are not yet available.
-4 April 2019, or earlier if specific national direction proposals emerge that warrant RPC input and/or briefing.
-NPSFM Amendments - Minister has announced a package of proposals ('branded as Essential Freshwater') to make further amendments to the NPSFM, although details or specifics are not yet clear.
+Details and scope of the Phase 2 reforms are not yet available. earlier if specific national direction proposals emerge that warrant RPC NPSFM Amendments - Minister has announced a package of proposals ('branded as Essential Freshwater') to make further amendments to the NPSFM, although details or specifics are not yet clear.
 More on this will be revealed in 2019.
 Review of NES on Air Quality - New Environment Minister is determining next steps.
 Likely a proposal for a revised NESAQ will be released for public feedback ~April/May 2019.
 Review of NES for Human Drinking Water Sources - New Environment Minister is determining next steps, partly informed by 'Three-waters' review workstream.
 More on this will be revealed in 2019.
 Preparation of RMA National Planning Standards - Officials at MFE are refining proposals for national planning standards that will prescribe the form, function and style of RPSs, regional plans and district plans.
-The first set of National Planning Standards are due to come into effect in April 2019.
-Details from the Government on the revised Planning Standards will emerge in early 2019.
-The Standards will mean the RRMP and RCEP will need to be amended to 'fit' the new template style prescribed by the National Planning Standards.
-The timing and scale of those amendments, together with the resourcing required to complete those amendments, will depend largely on what the final gazetted Standards do or don't do.
+The first set of National Planning Standards are due to come into effect in May 2019.
+Details from the Government on the revised Planning Standards will emerge in April 2019.
+The Standards will mean the RRMP (RPS) and RCEP will need to be amended to 'fit' the new template style prescribed by the National Planning Standards.
 NES for Plantation Forestry - NES has been finalised and came into effect from 1 May 2018.
 'Plan alignment' amendments to RRMP and RCEP are being drafted now that capacity of planning team members can accommodate this.
 Likely that plan alignment amendments will be republished in early 2019 and revised RRMP and RCEP will be uploaded on HBRC's website.
 NPS on Urban Development Capacity - in effect Dec 2016.
 This influences HBRC's role in ongoing implementation of the Heretaunga Plains Urban Development Strategy ('HPUDS') and also the RPS.
 NPSUDC has has implications for all TLAs, irrespective of projected rates of residential and business land growth demands.
 Staff in the HBRC policy & Planning team continue to maintain active exchanges with officials within the various relevant government ministries who are leading the above workstreams and a variety of related workstreams not featured above.
 Statutory Acknowledgements of Treaty settlements No further Treaty settlement legislation relating to parts of the Hawke's Bay region has been passed into law since the previous update (21 September 2018).
 4 April 2018 Refer to Pātaka online mapping tool for further information [website link] about current Statutory Acknowledgements in Hawke's Bay region that have been passed in various Treaty settlement statutes.